-Nowadays, some NLP models besides word embeddings use char-based embeddings.
+Some NLP models besides word embeddings use char-based embeddings (ELMo~\cite{elmo}, Flair~\cite{flair}), byte-level embeddings~\cite{Kenter2018}, or ngram embeddings\cite{bojanowski2017enriching}.
 This kind of embedding has been found useful for morphologically rich languages and to deal with the out-of-vocabulary (OOV) problem for tasks, including, in part-of-speech (POS) tagging\cite{DosSantos:2014:LCR:3044805.3045095}, language modeling \cite{Ling2015}, dependency parsing \cite{Ballesteros2015} or named entity recognition \cite{Lample2016}.
 Zhang et al. \cite{Zhang2015} presented one of the first approaches to sentiment analysis with char embedding using convolution networks.
-Akbik et al. \cite{flair} proposed contextual string embeddings.
-The proposed embeddings have distinct properties.
-They (a) are trained without any explicit notion of words, and thus fundamentally model words as sequences of characters, and (b) are contextualized by their surrounding text, meaning that the same word will have different embeddings depending on its contextual use.
-They used the bidirectional model.
-They extract the output of the hidden state after the last character in the word from the forward language model and the output of the hidden state before the first character in the word from the backward pass.
-Both outputs are concatenated to form the final embedding for each particular word.
-Character embeddings can be used for multilingual word embeddings.
-Wehrmann et al. \cite{Wehrmann2017-twitter} presented a language-agnostic translation-free method for Twitter sentiment analysis.
-He used a deep convolutional neural network with character-level embeddings that is capable of learning latent features from all languages that are employed during the training process.

-To the best of our knowledge, this is the first paper that reports a use LSTM-based character embeddings as the extension of word embedding layer for long short term memory networks in aspect term extraction task.
-Furthermore, this is also the most comprehensive comparison of many combinations of word embeddings, character embeddings and various variants of LSTMs.
+To the best of our knowledge, this is one of the first paper that reports the use of LSTM-based character embeddings as the extension of the word embedding layer for Long Short Term Memory networks in the Aspect Term Extraction task.
+It is also the most comprehensive comparison of many combinations of word embeddings, character embeddings, and various variants of LSTMs.